japila-books/spark-sql-internals/docs/execution-planning-strategies/FileSourceStrategy.md

 Post-Scan Filters: [afterScanFilters]
 ```

-`apply` computes `readDataColumns` link:spark-sql-Expression-Attribute.adoc[attributes] that are the required attributes except the partition columns.
+`apply` computes `readDataColumns` spark-sql-Expression-Attribute.md[attributes] that are the required attributes except the partition columns.

 `apply` prints out the following INFO message to the logs: